-Peas do well in most soil types, except dense clay.
+Peas do well in most soil types as long as there is good drainage.
 Add organic matter or good compost to any soil to improve its texture and feed its biological life.

 Peas need full sun for best performance.
 Less than six hours of direct sunlight will cause low and slow production.